Wrongful Death Statistics in North Carolina

 You must satisfy these four prongs of negligence:

-The at-fault party owed the deceased a duty of care.
+- The at-fault party owed the deceased a duty of care.
 You must show that the at-fault party was directly responsible for the person’s death.
-For example, drivers on the road have to duty to drive responsibly.
+For example, drivers on the road have a duty to drive responsibly.

 Although the example of the drunk driver seems simple enough, proving a wrongful death case is not always easy.
 For example, if an accident involves multiple vehicles, it can be more challenging to identify a fault and prove negligence.